derekrgreene/osu-cs-courses.com/README.md

 ## 🤝 Contributing

-We welcome contributions from the OSU CS community!
+Contributions from the OSU CS community are welcome!
 Whether you're a current student, alumni, or faculty member, your knowledge and experience are valuable!

 How to Contribute